ogorton/ogorton.github.io/index.md

 robust uncertainty quantification to empower inference from multi-physics simulations.

-*High energy-density (HED) science*: learning to run HYDRA simulations of NIF implosions to investigate utility of future HED facilities for national security.
+*High energy-density (HED) science*: using HYDRA simulations of NIF implosions to investigate utility of future HED facilities for national security.